Lucybeth Rampton

-Lucy Elizabeth Cardon Rampton (August 10, 1914 – January 23, 2004) was the First Lady of Utah between 1965 and 1977.
+Lucy Elizabeth Cardon Rampton (August 10, 1914 – January 23, 2004) was and American educator who served as the first lady of Utah from 1965 to 1977 as wife of Governor Cal Rampton.

-Early life
+Early life and education

-She was born in Washington, D.C. to Phillip Vincent Cardon and Leah Ivins.
+Rampton was born in Washington, D.C., to Phillip Vincent Cardon and Leah Ivins.
 She grew up and attended school in Logan, Utah.
 She earned a bachelor's degree from Utah State University in Logan and her master's in anthropology at the University of Utah, which later awarded her an honorary doctorate.
 She was active in the university's Department of Anthropology for most of her adult life leading up to, and in part including, her years of service to Utah.
 She taught for two years at Westminster College in Salt Lake City.

 Personal life

 She married Calvin L. Rampton on March 10, 1940, establishing a partnership eventually known to most Utahns as "Lucybeth and Cal".
 The two had met on a blind date while living in Washington.